ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/004-after-broadcast.md

 After clicking <samp class="blue">Finish</samp> we'll present you with a message confirming your broadcast has ended, and offer several options for your next steps.

-Facebook automatically takes their recording of your Live broadcast displays it where your Live broadcast was posted—your Profile, Page, Group, Event, etc. You can delete this post, if you would like.
+Facebook automatically takes their recording of your Live broadcast displays it where your Live broadcast was posted—your Profile, Page, Group, etc. You can delete this post, if you would like.

 By default, Ecamm Live creates a recording of every broadcast you produce through the app.
 If you'd like to use this video elsewhere, we offer a path to upload it to YouTube, or find the file in the Finder and do with it as you will.